Skip to main content

 The file.txt and nested_file.txt files are empty and only illustrate that the entire file structure contained in the templates folder is generated after the Plugin is applied and can have as many files and folders as required.

-When applying the Plugin to an empty app folder, the STK CLI will ask for inputs as per the example below:
+When applying the Plugin to an empty app folder, the STK CLI will ask for inputs as in the example below:

 $ cd app